dustinpfister/blog_posts/_posts/js-event-object.md

 ### 3.3 - The target property of an event object

 The target property of an event object is a reference to the element to which an event has started.
 So when it comes to using this property I will only need to attach a single handler to the root element.
 I may not need to call the stop propagation method when it comes to attaching a single event hander to a root element this way.
 The reason why is because the stop propagation method is really mainly something that i would only want to call if I am attaching handers to each of the child elements.
+In this example I am not attaching to each child element, but rater I am just attaching to the root element and that element only.
+In this situation the target property of the event object will refer to the div that was clicked and the current target property will always refer to the root element to which the event hander is attached.

 ```html
 <html>